Accessible Transport and Travel

 Helping you to get around

 Train stations, buses and ferries are gradually becoming accessible and sometime in the not too distant future all public transport will be 100% accessible.
 But until this happens we advise you do some research before you leave the house just to make sure that the public transport option you choose is accessible.
-To find timetables and information about accessibility visit Transport for New South Wales for timetables and other public transport information.
+To find timetables and information about accessibility on all modes of transport visit Transport for New South Wales.

 For other states visit the relevant state transport website for accessible public transport information.